Robdeseg/HTML-CSS-Portfolio-Project/README.md

  * ### Footer

     Much like the header, the footer aims for uniformity.
-There is a very simply form for those interested in joining the mailing list that requires only an email.
-The rest of the items all have their purpose without overfilling or cluttering the bottom of the site.
+There is a very simple form to fill for those interested in joining the mailing list that requires only an email.
+The rest of the items all have their purpose without overfilling or cluttering the bottom of the site, nor distracting from the content above it.

  * ### RDS Design